SumiSastri/react-basics-to-hooks/docs/react-docs/core-concepts/react-component-state-and-props/react-components-properties-object.md

-# Component properties or props
+# Component properties or props - an introduction

 The purpose of this document is to give you a quick overview of a React Components properties or `props`.
 Props documentation: [https://reactjs.org/docs/components-and-props.html]